A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Introduction

 \textbf{Contributions}.
-In the absence of spacecraft collision avoidance models for automated early maneuver decision-making, we propose a continuous state, discrete action, finite-horizon MDP.
-The MDP trades off collision risk reliability with propellant massage usage over the shared control variable: maneuver time.
-Using reinforcement learning policy gradient (RL-PG), we train an optimal policy that minimizes propellant mass usage while maintaining safe conjunction risk levels for future CAMs.
+In the absence of CAM guidance models for early maneuver decision-making, we propose a continuous state, discrete action, finite-horizon MDP.
+The MDP trades off collision risk reliability with propellant consumption by changing the maneuver time.
+Using RL-PG, we train an trained policy to minimize propellant consumption while maintaining safe collision risk levels.
 We validate the model's performance using synthetic and historical CDM data sets.
-In ablation studies over fixed and dynamically varied MDP costs and transition parameters, we investigate the model performance's sensitivity to hyper-parameter changes.
+We investigate the sensitivity of the trained policy to variations in the MDP model parameters to find configurations that produce trained and stable performance.
 When compared with a cut-off policy based on current risk mitigation practice~\citep{2023NASAIi}, the trained policy produces similar detection rates of high risk collisions, and similar rates of actions taken under high and low risk conjunctions.
-We analyze how the optimal policy's performance changes as a function of the relative weighting factor between the cost of propellant mass and collision risk in the MDP.
-For a standard set of parameters, the range of 0\% to 50\% weight towards propellant mass cost exhibits a reduced sensitivity of the optimal policy to weight variations.
+We also find that the trained policy's performance is stable and optimal over a large region of parameter configurations.